 Objectives

-The EU fisheries control system is a key part of the CFP and is aimed at ensuring compliance with the CFP’s rules.
-The efficiency of the control system is widely recognised as a necessary condition for a successful fisheries policy.
+The overall objective of the EU fisheries control system is to ensure compliance with the rules of the CFP.
 Although it was designed to support the CFP, whose core focus is one of the few exclusive competences of the EU, the control system was conceived as a national competence.
-Member States are responsible for controlling their fishing and related activities in order to ensure that operators comply with national law at each stage of production, while the Commission is tasked with verifying how the Member States are fulfilling their responsibilities.
+As such, Member States are responsible for controlling their fishing and related activities in order to ensure that operators comply with national law at each stage of production.
+They must adopt appropriate measures for ensuring control, inspection and enforcement of activities carried out within the scope of the CFP, including the establishment of effective, proportionate and dissuasive penalties.
+The Commission’s role is to monitor and evaluate how Member States apply the control rules.

 Achievements